OlivierBlanvillain/cs210-2020/exercises/Group workspaces.md

 It is allowed but NOT recommended to join a group in another rotation as long as all the work is done remotely with your group (using Discord, Hangouts, Zoom, ...).
 In this case, you will NOT be able to come on campus to ask questions during the presidential session.

 * [Choose your group](https://docs.google.com/spreadsheets/d/1xMy83u1bl1yd4zuYt9jFp7pEYGurTSlfK8onmfOnVyA/edit#gid=0)
-  * For the exercice sessions: find the link to the workspace of your group in the form
+  * For the exercise sessions: find the link to the workspace of your group in the form
     * If you work remotely you can just write down the solution directly in the workspace
     * If you solved it on paper or on a blackboard/whiteboard you can take a picture with your phone an paste it in the workspace
   * This form is also used to initialize your programming assignments using your gaspar